 '''

 public class StudentTestDrive {

 public static void main (String[] args) {

 Student s = new Student();

-System.out.println("Student's perm is " + s.getPerm()
+System.out.println("Student's perm is " + s.getPerm() );

 System.out.println("Student's name is " + s.getName() );

+}

+}

+'''

-(4) (10 pts) p.
+(4) (16 pts) p.
 560 discusses two kind of equality: reference equality and object equality.
 For each of the statements below, indicate whether the statement is true of reference equality or object equality.

-1 wrong answer: -3,2 wrong answers, -5,3 wrong answers -8, four wrong answer -10.
-Statement Circle one This type of equality refers to "meaningful equality" of two objects: e.g. two book objects that have the same values for title, author, and publication year.
-Reference equality Equality Object This type of equality is what you get when you use the == operator.
-Reference equality Equality Object This type of equality checks whether two variables refer to the same object on the heap Reference equality Equality Object Making this type of equality work properly involves overriding the .equals() method and the .hashcode() method.
-Reference equality Equality Object
+Statement Circle one

+This type of equality refers to "meaningful equality" of two objects: e.g. two book objects that have the same values for title, author, and publication year.

+This type of equality is what you get when you use the == operator.

+This type of equality checks whether two variables refer to the same object on the heap

+Making this type of equality work properly involves overriding the .equals() method and the .hashcode() method.

+Reference equality

+Object Equality

+Reference equality

+Object Equality

+Object Equality